Jordan Thompson (tennis): 2022: First Challenger title since 2018

 Thompson didn't find his form until the grass court season got underway.
 He entered the 2022 Surbiton Trophy as the eighth seed where he only lost one set en route to the final.
 Thompson faced Denis Kudla in the title match where he won in straight sets, winning his first trophy since 2018.

 The following week, he entered last minute into the 2022 Nottingham Open where he was seeded third.
 Thompson won his first and second round matches in straight sets against Antoine Bellier and Jay Clarke respectively.
 His quarterfinal match against Mikhail Kukushkin went to three sets with Thompson prevailing.
 He then overcame compatriot Alexei Popyrin, who was the fifth seed, in straight sets in the semifinal.
 He played the top seed Dan Evans for the title, however he came up short.

-2023: Tenth Challenger title, First top-5 win
+2023: Second grass final, first top 5 win

+Thompson started his 2023 season at the Adelaide International 1.
+Playing as a wildcard, he lost in the first round to Quentin Halys.
+At the Adelaide International 2, he fell in the final round of qualifying to Mikael Ymer.
+At the Australian Open, he was defeated in the first round by J. J. Wolf.
+Thompson partnered fellow Australian Max Purcell in the doubles event, but was eliminated in the second round by eventual finalists Hugo Nys and Jan Zielinski.

-At the 2023 BNP Paribas Open he defeated Gael Monfils and recorded his second top-10 win over world No. 3 and second seed Stefanos Tsitsipas to reach the third round.
-He then lost to Alejandro Tabilo in the third round.
+At the 2023 BNP Paribas Open he defeated Gaël Monfils and recorded his second top 10 win over world No. 3 and second seed Stefanos Tsitsipas to reach the third round of a Masters only for the third time in his career.
+He then lost to qualifier Alejandro Tabilo in the third round.

+In Houston partnering again Max Purcell, he won his second doubles title.

+He reached the final at the 2023 Libéma Open, losing to sixth seed Tallon Griekspoor in three sets.

+At the 2023 Citi Open in Washington D.C., he recorded his 100th career win over seventh seed Adrian Mannarino.
+Next he defeated 11th seed Christopher Eubanks to reach the quarterfinals where he lost to top seed Taylor Fritz.